Racism in Brazil: 1930s to 1980s: Brazil as a "racial democracy"

-1980s to present: The Emergence of a Race Conscious State
+1980s to present: Emergence of a race-conscious state

 The common narrative of Brazil as a racial democracy persisted until the 1990s.
 In 1985, military rule officially ended and the year marked the beginning of re-democratization.
 The public greatly influenced the writing of the 1988 constitution and black rights organization successfully petitioned for the inclusion of an anti-racist clause that would make racism a punishable offense.
 In the 1990s, with the reintroduction of democratic systems, the use of NGOs and international organizations brought color consciousness and issues of persisting racial inequality to the forefront of national discussions.
-In particular, the 2001 Durban conference (World conference on Racism) attracted large amounts of attention to existing racial inequality.
+In particular, the 2001 Durban conference (World Conference on Racism) attracted large amounts of attention to existing racial inequality.
 The issue stayed on the front page of national newspapers for months and even prompted comments from the president.
 In 2003, President Luiz Lula made race a central issue of his presidency and the government began to initiate affirmative action programs.